 7. Job Security

 A company can offer job security to its drivers by providing a stable work environment with opportunities for long-term employment.
 This can include things like fair and consistent pay, benefits, and a positive work-life balance.
-By providing job security, a company can help to retain top talent and attract new drivers to the company.
+By providing job security, companies can retain professional drivers longer.

 8. Company-Sponsored Cookouts